 Search queries can use parentheses to control the logic of the query and they may appear in any combination.
 Every left parenthesis must have a corresponding right parenthesis.
 Queries can have nested parentheses.

-(search AND multiple AND (emails OR words))
+(search AND multiple AND (emails OR folders))

 A wildcard characters in a query may be used to searching for multiple items with similar, but not identical data.
 It allows to search all spellings of the keyword.